isomerpages/moh-upec/_our-work/Policy & Professional Standard/Credentialing of Foreign Trained Paramedics and Emergency Medical Technicians (EMTs).md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Credentialing_Framework.jpg">
 </div>
-<p>The Ministry of Health (MOH) has regulated private ambulance services
-as either Emergency Ambulance Service (EAS) or Medical Transport Service (MTS), licensing them under the Healthcare Services Act (HCSA) effective January 3, 2022.
-The EAS and MTS regulations also specify staff requirements, including recognized qualifications and certifications.</p>
-<p>As part of these regulations, a credentialing framework has been established
-to ensure that all EMTs and Paramedics, including those trained overseas, meet the standards required to be recognised as qualified professionals in Singapore.
-This framework allows these healthcare professionals to be officially acknowledged and integrated into the local emergency medical services system.</p>
+<p>To ensure that all Emergency Medical Technicians (EMTs) and Paramedics
+trained overseas meet Singapore's high standards, a credentialing framework has been established.
+This framework allows qualified professionals to be officially recognised and integrated into the local emergency medical services system.</p>
 <p>The eligibility criteria and requirements are outlined below:</p>
 <table style="minWidth: 75px">